turingschool/backend-curriculum-site/module1/lessons/introducing_hashes.md

 Remember, keys/values can be any type of object, including Hashes and Arrays!

 As our programs get more complex, we'll encounter more sophisticated combinations of these structures.
-Consider the following scenarios:
+Make a prediction about each scenario, then run in a pry session to verify:

 #### Array within an Array